RichMorin/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 Whatever it was, I more or less accidentally stumbled upon [Elm](http://elm-lang.org).
-The [examples](http://elm-lang.org/Examples.elm) did not look so scary like many type theory filled Haskell tutorials, so I gave it a shot and read trough all the [tutorials/articles](http://elm-lang.org/Learn.elm) while constantly [playing around](http://elm-lang.org/try) with the stuff I just found out.
+The [examples](http://elm-lang.org/Examples.elm) did not look so scary like many type theory filled Haskell tutorials, so I gave it a shot and read through all the [tutorials/articles](http://elm-lang.org/Learn.elm) while constantly [playing around](http://elm-lang.org/try) with the stuff I just found out.